Changes Resulting From Covid-19

 - All on course washroom facilities will be closed.
 The washroom located inside the clubhouse will be available.

 - The number of garbage cans on the course have been reduced.
-Garbage cans are located on holes 4,7,10,13,16 tees and 18 green.
+Garbage cans and recycling containers are located on holes 4,7,10,13,16 tees and 18 green.

 Food and Beverage

 - We will have BBQ take-out (hot dogs), pre-made sandwiches, chips, chocolate bars and a limited selection of beverages available at the clubhouse grill.
 On course beverage services are operating however, is dependent on how busy we are that particular day.

 Other precautions have been put into place to maintain safe and clean conditions in these facilities, including daily employee health checks, personal protective equipment for all employees, an increased cleaning and sanitation schedule, and reduced capacities.